 My name is Jorge Rafael Abuchedid and I am a public and scientific-literary translator of English and Spanish (Universidad del Salvador).
 My main areas of interest are philosophy, social science, psychology and the arts, especially music and literature.
-I also devote myself to the study of Early music, in particular of the Baroque period, and to playing Baroque cello (Conservatorio Superior de Música Manuel de Falla).
+I also devote myself to the study of Early music —in particular, the Baroque period— and to playing Baroque cello (Conservatorio Superior de Música Manuel de Falla).

 Finally, I would like to explain the name of this web page.
-One of the greatest puzzles about human thought is made evident in the problems raised when we try to translate the polysemic Greek word λόγος (lógos).
+One of the greatest puzzles about human thought is made evident in the problems raised by trying to translate the polysemic Greek word λόγος (lógos).
 The Ancient philosophers had already given diverse meanings to that term, among which we may find “word” and “reason”; yet, none of these and other terms could encompass the nature —both confusing and clear— of λόγος, which reflects the intimate union existing between thought and language.
-So intimate it is that language not only serves as a means of expression of thought, but also gives it form by articulating it: it informs thought.
+So intimate it is that language not only serves as a means of expressing thought, but also gives it form by articulating it: it informs thought.
 Thought seems to be a prisoner of words; hence, translation is traditionally considered to be an impossible task.
 And yet…

 Reason in itself escapes words and needs to leave them to create, it needs to go beyond to remain vital, and even to express itself.
 Thought is and is not the word: this is the mystery of λόγος.
 Thus, I consider we should better think of translation not in terms of possibility or impossibility, but more properly as a mystery.
 The translator’s task is daring to transcend words and looking for other means of expression, other words which may give new life to that thought which intends to be communicated.
 What happens, then, when we go after the word?
 That is what I wish to discover.